Should I Get an HIV Test?

-If you test positive, your counselor or another public health professional will talk to you about how to tell your sex or needle sharing partners.
-While this can be hard to talk about, your partners need to know they are at risk.
-Public health professionals are skilled at telling partners confidentially (that is: without letting them know anything about you).
-You may want to use this service instead of telling partners yourself.
+If you test positive, your counselor or another public health professional will talk to you about how to tell your sex or needle-sharing partners.
+While this can be hard to talk about, your partners need to know about possible exposure to HIV.
+Public health professionals are skilled at telling partners confidentially (that is, without letting them know anything about you).
+You may want to use this service instead of telling your partners yourself.

 How do I prevent HIV and protect others?

 If you take HIV medicine and get and keep an undetectable viral load, you will not transmit HIV to your sex partner.
 Having an undetectable viral load likely reduces the risk of HIV transmission through sharing needles, syringes, or other drug injection equipment (for example, cookers), but we do not know by how much.